Andrew-S-Rosen/QMOF/README.md

   <a href="https://doi.org/10.6084/m9.figshare.13147324"><b>Access the QMOF Database</b></a>
 </p>

-The individual files uploaded to Figshare are described in greater detail below.
+The individual files uploaded to Figshare are as follows:

 1. `qmof_database.zip`: This contains the structures and tabulated properties of all structurally relaxed materials in the QMOF database.
 This is likely the data that you're looking for.